 If you check the "Use default options" box above a set of options, those options will be affected by any change made to them in the Waveform options dialog.
 This allows you to define the looks of multiple rows across the entire diagram.
 Otherwise, uncheck the box to individually customize each of those options.

-Signal name and segment label text can include superscript and subscript portions, e.g.:
+Signal name can include superscript and subscript portions, e.g.:

 Superscript text is surrounded by a pair of quotation marks, and subscript text is surrounded by a pair of dots.